 Civic learning involving students’ active participation in projects that address a broad range of global issues (social, environmental, economic, etc.) is an integral component of River’s Upper Elementary Program.
 We believe that ‘others’ are in fact us — it’s all us — and an understanding of our connection to one another has always been and will always be at the heart of what River teaches.
 We aim to empower and inspire our children to make the world a more peaceful, tolerant and sustainable place and to cultivate their instincts to be kind, thoughtful and deliberate thinkers and communicators.

 Health & Wellness

-We are designing an age-appropriate Health & Wellness curriculum that will address changing bodies, consent, boundary setting, and safe and healthy choices.
-We will rely on parent partnership and will share language and discussion points for this sensitive, yet critical, topic area.
+We designed an age-appropriate Health & Wellness curriculum that addresses changing bodies, consent, boundary setting, and safe and healthy choices.
+We rely on parent partnership and share language and discussion points for this sensitive, yet critical, topic area.